yutaplug/Aliucord/index.md

 # Plugin FAQ

-**This section answers most of the "is there x plugin" and related questions about plugins.**

-- Aliucord plugins are subjective, there is no "best" plugins becasue it totally depends on your needs.

-- Type `!fakenitro` in `#bot-spam` channel to get all fakenitro plugins.

-- Don't use "Repo" plugins (PluginRepo/ThemeRepo), they are broken & outdated.
-Use PluginWeb/ThemeWeb instead.

-- If you are looking for a plugin to fix markdown such as # headers, -# subtext, [hyperlinks](https://example.com), install MoreHighlight.

-- To fix slash commands and bot embeds, install SlashCommandsFixBeta & ComponentsV2Beta.
+# "Is there a plugin for...?"
+- No, we do not have a plugin to show channels you're not supposed to see.
 - No, there is no plugin for RPC.
 - No, there is no soundboard plugin.
 - No, there is no plugin to mass/bulk delete messages/dms.
 - No, a plugin for new/modern ui doesn't exist.
-Use [Kettu](<https://github.com/C0C0B01/KettuManager/releases/latest>) or [Rain (Beta)](<https://codeberg.org/raincord/rain>) if you want a React Native mod client.

 - No, there is no plugin to bypass file size.

+# Other
+- If you are looking for a plugin to fix markdown such as # headers, -# subtext, [hyperlinks](https://example.com), install [MarkdownFix](https://github.com/yutaplug/yutaplugins/raw/builds/MarkdownFix.zip).
+- To fix slash commands and bot embeds, install SlashCommandsFixBeta & ComponentsV2Beta.
+- Type `!fakenitro` in `#bot-spam` channel to get all fakenitro plugins.
+- Don't use "Repo" plugins (PluginRepo/ThemeRepo), they are broken & outdated.
+Use PluginWeb/ThemeWeb instead.
 - TapTap is better than SwipeToReply.
 - SimpleMessageLogger has less bugs and it's lighter than normal MessageLogger, but it doesn't have a database.
 - Don't install original AudioPlayer, it has issues and it's outdated.
 Install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip) instead.
 - Don't use PlayableEmbeds, it's outdated and broken.
 Use [Fluff](https://github.com/yutaplug/Aliucord/raw/builds/Fluff.zip) instead.
 - Install [ForumChannelsFix](https://github.com/yutaplug/Aliucord/raw/builds/ForumChannelsFix.zip) to fix unread bug.
 - Install [OpenLinksInApp](https://github.com/Canny1913/AliucordPlugins/raw/builds/OpenLinksInApp.zip) to fix opening message links.
 - Install [AuthorizedAppsCrashFix](https://github.com/MCausc78/RNSucks/raw/builds/AuthorizedAppsCrashFix.zip) to fix crash in Authorized Apps page.

-- No, we do not have a plugin to show channels you're not supposed to.